dustinpfister/blog_posts/_posts/threejs-vector3-apply-euler.md

 The result is then having the cube move around in a circle around the origin of the scene as expected.
 So then it is possible to create all kinds of helper methods like this that might come in handy when it comes to creating Vectors than can be applied to a mesh object, or used fr any other purpose that might come up.

-### 2.2 - Using apply euler to update the position attribute of a geometry
+### 2.2 - Using apply Euler to update the position attribute of a geometry

 Another Idea of an animation example would involve the mutation of the [position attribute](/2021/06/07/threejs-vector3-apply-euler/) of a buffer geometry that is used with a mesh object.
 When it comes to buffer geometry the position attribute is the first and for most attribute that comes to mind that is used to store the position of each vertex cor each triangle.
 So the Vector3 apply Euler method could be used to cause some interesting chanced to geometry if I am to create an array of Vector3 instances for each point and use apply Euler as part of the expressions to change the values of the array of vector3 objects, then use this array to update the position attribute if that makes nay sense.